softwareguru/airflowsummit-website/content/speakers/_index.md

 ---

-### Meet our archive of speakers from all editions of Airflow Summit.
+### Meet our speakers for this edition of Airflow Summit